‘The Bold And The Beautiful’ Spoilers: Two Weddings, A Marriage Crumbles, Secrets Come Out, And Katie Falls In Love With Eric?

 Katie Confess Her Love For Eric?

-The Bold and the Beautiful spoilers tease that Katie (Heather Tom) will confess to her sister, Brooke her true feelings about Eric.
+The Bold and the Beautiful spoilers tease that Katie (Heather Tom) will confess to her sister, Brooke, her true feelings about Eric.
 She has been spending quite a bit of time with Eric, so it’s not a huge surprise that it will come out that she’s fallen in love with him.

 If Katie wants to be with Eric, she will have a rough road ahead of her because Quinn can be dangerous when she feels threatened.
 If the Bold and the Beautiful spoilers are right, and Eric dumps Quinn, it is safe to assume that he will move on to a relationship with Katie.